Prevention Of Sleep Apnea Risks

 conclusive link (SIDS remains unexplained, contrary to sleep apnea).

-safety guidelines are always crucial: starting with
+safety guidelines remain crucial: starting with

 bed.

-Being overweight can also be a factor in sleep apnea in children so
+Being overweight can also be a factor so losing weight can be

-part of the prevention.
+part of the prevention of sleep apnea.